magebytessoft/base/README.md

 1. **Download the Module:**

-   Download the latest version of the `MageBytes_Base` module from the MageBytes repository.
+   Download the latest version of the `Magebytes_Base` module from the MageBytes repository.

 2. **Extract the Files:**

-   Extract the downloaded files and place them in the `app/code/MageBytes/Base` directory of your Magento installation.
+   Extract the downloaded files and place them in the `app/code/Magebytes/Base` directory of your Magento installation.

 3. **Enable the Module:**